Newport Beach is a charter city governed by an elected, seven-member City Council, which operates under a council-manager form of government.

 Public Works is everywhere you look!
-The Public Works Department designs and constructs capital construction projects that keep our city looking beautiful and functioning efficiently including improvements to the city's roads, intersections, bridges, sidewalks, storm drains, traffic signals, water quality and environmental features, piers, water and sewer systems, street lighting, public buildings and parks (i.e. Infrastructure).
-In addition, Public Works manages harbor resources, water quality and conservation programs, and street permits for utility company activities and private development construction.
+The Public Works Department designs and constructs capital construction projects that keep the city looking beautiful and functioning efficiently.
+The department includes engineers and maintenance crews to oversee the city's roads, intersections, bridges, sidewalks, storm drains, traffic signals, water quality and environmental features, piers, water and sewer systems, street lighting, public buildings and parks (i.e. Infrastructure).
+In addition, Public Works manages harbor resources, water quality and conservation programs, beach maintenance and issues permits for utility company activities and private development construction.

 Laura Detweiler, recreation & senior services director

 949-644-3151 | 100 Civic Center Drive, Bay 1E

 The Recreation & Senior Services Department is responsible for providing the community quality educational, recreational, cultural and social programs for people of all ages in safe and well maintained facilities, opens spaces and parks.
 This department facilitates the rental of indoor and outdoor recreational sites and manages a diverse range of special events held in Newport Beach.